Greginkansas/-openhab-openhab1wiki/Astro-binding.md

 # Your longitude
 astro:longitude=nn.nnnnnn

-# Refresh interval for some properties in seconds (optional, defaults to disabled)
+# Refresh interval for azimuth and elevation calculation in seconds
+# (optional, defaults to disabled)
 astro:interval=nnn
 ```